LHarieswar/Real-Estate-Analysis-/README.md

-# Real-Estate-Analysis with Machine Learning
+# Real Estate Price Prediction with Machine Learning
-The goal of the project was to leverage data science techniques to provide insights and predictions in the real estate domain.
+The goal of the project was to leverage data science techniques to provide insights and predictions in the real estate domain in Gurgaon, Delhi.
 This involved several key objectives:

 1. **Data Collection**: Scraping real estate data from various property listing websites to ensure a diverse dataset that encompasses different types of properties, locations, and features.